Elizabeth Pike became the seventh head coach in Shenandoah University history when she was hired in August 2007.

 In February 2011, Pike was inducted into the American University Athletics Hall of Fame.

-At Shenandoah, Pike has guided her team to double-digit winning seasons in the past three seasons.
-The 2010 team broke the school- record for victories in a season by recording 11, including a stretch of four straight in the middle of the campaign and a win over future ODAC foe Roanoke College.
+At Shenandoah, Pike has guided her team to double-digit winning seasons in the past five of the last seven seasons.
+The 2010 team broke the school-record for victories in a season by recording 11, including a stretch of four straight in the middle of the campaign, and posted a win over future ODAC foe Roanoke College.

 In 2011, Pike shattered that previous win total, winning 15 games in the regular season and conference tournament on its way to the 2011 USA South Conference title.

-The championship is the first-ever for the program and came in the team's final-ever USA South Conference contest.
+The championship is the first-ever for the program and came in the team's final USA South Conference contest.